Get on-the-ground experience working with human rights organizations and the communities they serve.

 Everyone has the right to food.
 Unfortunately many people don’t have reliable access to nutritious meals.
 Throughout Cape Town, urban farms have risen to the challenge, helping communities grow food and generate income.
 Often run by community associations or women’s cooperatives, these hands-on apprenticeships provide an opportunity to get your hands dirty and make a difference.
 You could contribute in a variety of ways including tending the farm, running workshops, connecting farmers with markets, and developing dehydrators and other innovations to add value.

-Human Mobility, Migration & Refugee Issues
+Human Mobility, Migration & Refugees

 The rights of immigrants and refugees are often at the greatest risk.
 South Africa has one of the highest population of refugees and asylum seekers in the world – some drawn by economic opportunity, others fleeing natural disasters, economic crises, or political instability.
 Organizations are providing support to this vulnerable population from many different angles.
 You can help immigrants and refugees access social services and overcome barriers to employment by assisting with digital literacy, English language skills, and supporting resumes and applications.
 There’s also important work to be done combatting xenophobia by mediating dialogues and celebrating the cultural diversity of immigrant communities.